 Originally invented at the University of Michigan, the NanoVax® platform creates vaccines that elicit a three-pronged mucosal, cellular, and systemic immune response needed for robust protection against a range of infectious diseases and food allergies.

-NanoVax® utilizes an oil-in-water emulsion with tight distribution of particle size around 400nm.
+NanoVax® utilizes an oil-in-water emulsion of relatively large particle size of approximately 400nm.
 The oil droplets enable permeation of the nasal mucosa but prohibit crossing of the blood brain barrier.
-Compatible with a wide array of antigens and with inherent antiviral action, the technology efficiently delivers antigens directly to antigen-presenting cells for uptake, processing, and carriage to both regional and systemic immune sites.
+Compatible with a wide array of antigens and with inherent antiviral action, the technology efficiently delivers antigens directly to antigen-presenting cells for uptake but also adjuvants the immune response.

 The limitations of non-adjuvanted approaches to intranasal vaccination are well-known.
 There is now an adjuvant available that can be used safely in humans intranasally to enable the long sought-after next generation of vaccines.